Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 Theorem \ref{nilpotent-cantor} implies Theorem \ref{teo finite rank solvable} in the case where $R$ has finite index in $\widetilde{\Gamma}$ (in particular, when the rank of $\Gamma$ is $1$).
 Hence, in what follows, we assume that $\widetilde{\Gamma}/R$ is infinite.
-We proceed by induction, thus we assume that Theorem \ref{teo finite rank solvable} holds for every virtually finite-rank solvable group having smaller rank than that of $\Gamma$.
+We proceed by induction on the rank of $\Gamma$.
+Thus, we assume that Theorem \ref{teo finite rank solvable} holds for every virtually finite-rank solvable group having smaller rank than that of $\Gamma$.
 Let $\preceq$ be a left-order on $\Gamma$.
 Consider its dynamical realization, and denote by $\Gamma_0 \subset R$ the set of elements in $R$ having fixed points.
-Since $R$ is normal in $\Gamma$, we have that $\Gamma_0$ is also normal in $\Gamma$.
+By Exercise \ref{ejer:es-un-subgrupo}, $\Gamma_0$ is a normal subgroup of $R$.
+Since $R$ is normal in $\Gamma$, we have that $\Gamma_0$ is normal in $\Gamma$ as well.
 The following lemma implies that $\Gamma_0$ has a global fixed point.
 (Compare Exercise \ref{puntos-fijos-nilp}.) \vsp

 \begin{lem} \end{lem}